Outlook on tax policy changes

 Section 1202

 Section 1202 was enacted in 1993 to encourage investment in small businesses.
 It allows individuals to avoid paying taxes on up to 100% of the taxable gain recognized on the sale of qualified small business corporation stock, sometimes referred to as QSBS.
 And even though it’s framed as a small business tax incentive, a business can be quite large and still qualify as a “small business.”
-While this has been in existence for many years, the current 100% gain exclusion continues to garner significant interest, especially in an era of proposals to raise the capital gain tax rate.
+While this provision has been in place for many years, the current 100% gain exclusion continues to garner significant interest.

 Section 174